h2oai/h2o-3/h2o-docs/src/product/faq/general-troubleshooting.rst

 --------------

 **I am not launching on Hadoop.
-How can i increase the amount of time that H2O allows for expected nodes to connect?**
+How can I increase the amount of time that H2O allows for expected nodes to connect?**

 For cluster startup, if you are not launching on Hadoop, then you will not need to specify a timeout.
 You can add additional nodes to the cloud as long as you haven't submitted any jobs to the cluster.
 When you do submit a job to the cluster, the cluster will lock and will print a message similar to `"Locking cloud to new members, because <reason>..."`.